 Validation according to Black's Law Dictionary is "Assessing an action to determine it is complete, correct, implemented and delivering the correct outcome."
 Here's the Oxford Dictionary's definition of "Validate": "to check or prove the validity or accuracy of something" with "Validation" being a derivative of the word "Validate."
 Now, did you notice that it means to "PROVE" the accuracy?
 This is important.
 My favorite definition that is very clear comes from Merriam-Webster, which says "to show the existence or truth of, by evidence."
-Remember this while I give you the definition of "Verify."
+Remember this while reading the definition of "Verify."

 Verification according to Black's Law Dictionary is "... averment that the party pleading is ready to establish the truth of what he has set forth."
 Also, it goes on to say, "The examination of a writing for the purpose of ascertaining its truth; or a certificate or affidavit that it is true."
-Now, it also gives some case law and you will see how these collectors fall short.
+Now, it also gives some case law and one will see how these collectors fall short.
 The court said, "Confirmation of the correctness, truth, or authenticity of a pleading, account, or other paper, by an affidavit, oath, or deposition."
 McDonald v.
 Rosengarten, 134 111.
 126, 25 N. E. ; and Summerfield v.
 Phoenix Assur.
 Co.
 (C. C-) 65 Fed.
 296; and Patterson v.
 Brooklyn, 6 App.
 Div.
 127, 40 N.Y.
 Supp.
 581.

 But I'm not done destroying their claim of "verification" yet.
-Did you notice that not just in the definition, but in the supporting case law, that "verification" is them attesting to or certifying or confirming that their claims are true and they can prove it in court?
+Notice how not just in the definition, but in the supporting case law, that "verification" is them attesting to or certifying or confirming that their claims are true and they can prove it in court?
 That's what verification is.
-It is swearing under oath that you can prove your claims.
-I'm going to break this down for you even more.
+It is swearing under oath that one can prove the claim(s).
+I'm going to break this down even more.
 When in court, who can testify as a witness?
 The answer is, a person with FIRST HAND KNOWLEDGE!
 They saw something for themselves, they had the conversation, they were a party to whatever situation, etc. If they do not have first-hand knowledge and try to testify that they heard that the defendant told the other person something or the company claimed that the defendant ran up the debt---STOP RIGHT THERE!
 That's HEARSAY and not allowed in court.
 Its not evidence of squat!

 The FDCPA regarding "Verification" and "Validation" of debts is found in 1692g.
-I'm going to show you how they do not verify nor validate when you demand validation.
+I'm going to show how they do not verify nor validate when demanding validation.
 It is found in (b) of 1692g.
 Here's a portion of that which is very important.
 It says, "...the debt collector shall cease collection of the debt, or any disputed portion thereof, until the debt collector obtains verification of the debt or a copy of a judgment, or the name and address of the original creditor, AND a copy of such verification or judgment or name and address of the original creditor, is mailed to the consumer by the debt collector."

 They don't send a statement from the original creditor, sworn under oath, by someone authorized, willing and able to testify in court.
 That means, they never truly verify the alleged debt.
-When they send copies of statements, computer printouts, letters claiming they consulted with the original creditor or checked their records, they send you the name, address, amount, etc., but no notarized statement from the original creditor, remember this: They have not validated, they have not verified, they have failed.
+When they send copies of statements, computer printouts, letters claiming they consulted with the original creditor or checked their records, they send the name, address, amount, etc., but no notarized statement from the original creditor, remember this: They have not validated, they have not verified, they have failed.

 So they can throw the Chaudhry v.
-Gallerizzo case at you all they want.
-They can throw other case law at you like Graziano v.
+Gallerizzo case around all they want.
+They can throw other case law like Graziano v.
 Harrison claiming that computer printouts are sufficient.
 But, if they lack true verification, a notarized statement by a qualified representative of the original creditor that they attest to the validity of the alleged debt and will testify as much with the documentation, in court, they have failed at validation.
 They have failed at verification.
 They have not qualified their claim to allow them to resume or continue collection activity in accordance with the FDCPA.